mnwrhsn/restart_n_secure_cps/README.md

-ReSecure: Restart-Based Security Protocol for Constantly Actuated Real-Time Cyber-Physical Systems
+ReSecure: A Restart-Based Security Protocol for Tightly Actuated Real-Time Systems
 =====================

 ######*This work has been submitted to the [1st Workshop on Security and Dependability of Critical Embedded Real-Time Systems](https://certs2016.uni.lu/).*